-In 1981 Randy Baldwin was hired as Production Manager and to oversee the plant introduction program and 27 acres across from the original nursery were acquired for future nursery expansion.
-The acreage required by the nursery increased as its market expanded, so in 1985 San Marcos Growers moved its office to a larger building on the east side of San Marcos Rd. and increased the area under production up to 15 acres.
+In 1980 Lynn Kravitz was hired as Propagation Manager and in 1981 Randy Baldwin was hired as Production Manager and to oversee the new plant introduction program.
+Both became partners in the business with the Hodges family in 1990, at which time Randy took over as General Manager and Lynn as Production and Propagation Manager.
+The 27 acres across from the original nursery were acquired by the Hodges family in 1981 for the purpose of future nursery expansion.
+The acreage and infrastructure required by the nursery increased as its market expanded.
+In 1985 San Marcos Growers moved its office to a larger building on the east side of San Marcos Road and increased the area under production to 15 acres.
 As awareness of the nursery's unique product mix increased and its emphasis on drought resistant plant material was realized, it was apparent that more area would be needed for nursery production and propagation stock gardens.
-In 1987 an additional 6 acres of land for container production and a large propagation and demonstration garden was developed in the area to the east of the office complex.
+In 1987 an additional 6 acres of land was added for container production and a large propagation and demonstration garden was developed in the area to the east of the office complex.
 In 1992 nearly an acre of land was planted out with New Zealand Flax for cut foliage production and propagation stock.
-Currently there are 20 acres in nursery production with an additional 2 acres dedicated to cutting and demonstration gardens.
+Currently there are 21 acres in nursery production with an additional 2 acres dedicated to cutting and demonstration gardens.

 San Marcos Growers recognizes that it plays an important role in the introduction of new plant material into the California nursery trade.
 The nursery belongs to numerous Botanic Garden Associations, both here and abroad, and has nursery contacts throughout the world.
 Representatives from the nursery are active in trade and professional organizations such as the California Association of Nurseries and Garden Centers, California Landscape Contractors Association, International Plant Propagators Society and the Cactus and Succulent Society of America.